 - Your current license doesn't have a photo.

 - You don't have a valid American Express, Discover, MasterCard, or VISA credit card to pay the renewal fee.

 - Going to the renewal site.

 - Entering your date of birth.

 - Entering your Social Security number.

 - Paying your renewal fee.

-Within seven to 10 days of completing the process, you should receive a camera card in the mail.
-Take it, along with your Social Security Card and one other form of identification, to any Photo Center to have your new digitalized license processed.
+Within 14 days of completing the process, you should receive a camera card in the mail.
+Take it, along with your Social Security card and acceptable identification, to any Photo Center to have your new digitalized license processed.

-Within seven to 10 days, you should receive a camera card in the mail.
-Bring the card, along with your Social Security Card and one other form of identification, to any Photo Center to have your new digitalized license processed.
+Within 10 business days after processing, you should receive a camera card in the mail.
+Bring the card, along with your Social Security Card and acceptable identification, to any Photo Center to have your new digitalized license processed.

 If you or an immediate family are currently enrolled in the armed forces, you don't need to maintain a current license, but be sure to always have proof of military status with you when driving.
-Within 45 days of becoming inactive, you must renew your license.
+Within 45 days of returning to Pennsylvania or becoming inactive, you must renew your license.
 See our Drivers in the Military article for more information.